adam-stokes/maasz/README.md

 # Accessing

-Whatever your IP is assigned to the vagrant image `vagrant ssh && ifconfig` is what you'll use to access the MAAS web ui
+Whatever your IP is assigned to the vagrant image `vagrant ssh && ip addr show eth0 scope global` "inet" is the ip you'll use to access the MAAS web ui

 `http://vagrant.ip/MAAS`